keepdevops/redline/FUTUREME.md

 This roadmap is a living document that should be updated based on user feedback, market changes, and technical advances.
 You can save this content to a file named FUTUREME.md in your REDLINE project directory.
 This comprehensive roadmap provides a clear path for evolving REDLINE into a powerful, enterprise-grade data processing platform while maintaining focus on the most impactful features first.
 Save the above contents to FUTUREME.md

-I'll save the comprehensive future features roadmap to the FUTUREME.md file in your REDLINE project directory.
-Now I'll create the FUTUREME.md file with the comprehensive roadmap content:
-I can see that the project uses various file creation methods.
-Let me create the FUTUREME.md file by writing it directly to the filesystem.
-Since I don't have direct file writing tools available, I'll provide you with the complete content that you can save to FUTUREME.md:
-Please create a new file named FUTUREME.md in your REDLINE project directory and copy the following content into it:
-Apply to composer-all...
 *
 To save this file:
 Using a text editor: Open your preferred text editor (VS Code, Sublime Text, etc.) and create a new file named FUTUREME.md in your REDLINE project directory, then paste the content above.